grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Really?
 Seems stupid with that sub looking for her."

 "That's the 'bait' part of the plan: she will let the _Grackle_ find her, and chase her.
-As soon as she heard us shut down the diesel she ramped the _Prospect_ up to something like ten knots --- to make it look like she is trying to make a run for it."
+As soon as she heard us shut down the diesel she ramped the _Prospect_ up to something like ten knots --- to make it look as thought she is trying to make a run for it."

 "They are submerged?"

 "Yes.
 We planned for the _Prospect_ to run at about 30 meters down --- that way they can move fast with less risk of hitting a derelict.
 But her batteries are very low.
-I estimate she can only maintain ten knots for perhaps 20 minutes, so we have to move quickly to put this plan into action."
+I estimate she can only maintain ten knots for perhaps twenty minutes, so we have to move quickly to put this plan into action."

 Shakes leaned his hand on the throttle, but it was already pushed all the way to the forward stop.
 The electric motor whined steadily from behind them, driving the small boat forward with all the force it could muster.